MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migrate-aad-classification-sensitivity-labels.md

 - Planner
 - Power BI

-> [!NOTE]
-> We’re working to make all these apps compatible with new sensitivity labels for GA.

 ## How and where are sensitivity labels defined and published?

 For complete info about sensitivity labels, see [Learn about sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels?view=o365-worldwide).
-To learn more about sensitivity labels and their behavior for sites and Microsoft 365 groups, see [Sensitivity labels for Teams, Office 365 groups and SharePoint sites (preview)](https://microsoft.sharepoint-df.com/:w:/r/teams/CrossPremises/_layouts/15/guestaccess.aspx?e=wCuHJz&wdLOR=c15C3709F-B3B6-404A-9913-4C84B7370C1D&share=Ecl81il3l19HklBamX9nLdIBnoxNxsp8_9p9uT1iIP1gNQ).
+To learn more about sensitivity labels and their behavior for sites and Microsoft 365 groups, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](sensitivity-labels-teams-groups-sites.md).

 ## Guidance for migrating from classic AAD classification to new sensitivity labels for documents and emails